Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 Saint Francis began his life of conversion by living a life of penance in a way that Cardinal Hugolino wrote down fifteen years later to become the Rule of 1221.
 In other words, the penitential practices in the Rule of 1221 predated the conversion of Francis of Assisi.
 His embracing of these practices enabled him to grow spiritually and become the saint we know today.

 So you need not feel an affinity for Francis in order to live this Rule.
 In fact, Francis would not want you to have an affinity for HIM.
-He would want you to have an affinity for JESUS because JESUS it the One Francis set out to follow.
+He would want you to have an affinity for JESUS because JESUS is the One Francis set out to follow.
+In fact, the original Third Order of Saint Francis would be more rightly called the Laity Minor, after the manner of the Friars (Religious Brothers) Minor.
+The focus of both groups is on minority, simplicity, humility, poverty of spirit, faith, and all the other virtues with Saint Francis lived, not on Saint Francis himself.

 Suppose you aren't ready to consider living this way of life just yet, or maybe never, but you have some questions about penance or the spiritual life or your own path in life and you don't know who to ask.
 Ask us!
 We can't promise to have all the answers, but we will at least try to steer you in a good direction.
 And we will pray for you!